NyeJones/iiif-flask-tool/README.md

 secrets.token_hex(16)
 ```

-Copy the resulting token, then exit Python:
+Copy the resulting token, then exit Python with the following command:

 ```
 exit()